SAP/component-operator/README.md

 - `Never`:  always fail if an object already exists (not owned by the current component of course)
 - `Always`: always adopt existing objects.

-The adoption policy can be overridden on a per-object level by setting annotation `component-operator.cs.sap.com/adoption-policy`.
+The adoption policy can be overridden on a per-object level by setting the annotation `component-operator.cs.sap.com/adoption-policy`.

 ### Update policy